ScriabinOp8No12/Go-puzzles-website/GoogleCloudSetup/GoogleCloudSetupGPU.md

 5b. rm -rf ~/KataGo (We got a duplicate because we git cloned into the root of our vm)

-## Download the strongest / most updated new b-18 model
+## Download the strongest / most updated new b-18 model (as of 10/4/2023)

 6. mkdir ~/katago/models
 6a. wget -P ~/katago/models/ https://media.katagotraining.org/uploaded/networks/models/kata1/kata1-b18c384nbt-s7529928448-d3667707199.bin.gz